nursingappteam/SmartInventory-backend/README.md

 ← `.data/choices.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
 You can see the contents of `.data` in the console by selecting __Tools__ >  __Logs__.

 ___Want to use the server script as an API without using the front-end UI?
 No problem!
-Just send a query parameter `raw` with your requests, like this :`glitch-hello-sqlite.glitch.me?raw=true`___
+Just send a query parameter `raw` with your requests to return JSON, like this :`glitch-hello-sqlite.glitch.me?raw=json`___

 ### User interface